Inaugural iCET dialogue will accelerate US' strategic technology partnership with India: US NSA Sullivan | Technology

 During the round table, attended among others by Secretary of Commerce Gina Raimondo, Sullivan highlighted the work ahead for both governments.

-Doval highlighted the need to conver intentions and ideas into actions and specific deliverables through focused steps in a time bound manner.
+NSA Doval highlighted the need to convert intentions and ideas into actions and specific deliverables through focused steps in a time bound manner.

 In their remarks, Doval and India’s Ambassador to India Taranjit Singh Sandhu highlighted India’s remarkable capacity for technology development and absorption, and emphasised India’s use of technology not only as an enabler of economic growth but as an instrument of social inclusion.